Q&A: Things to know about Tokyo Olympics and spreading virus

 The IOC, local organizers, the Tokyo city government and everyone involved is saying “no.” That includes Prime Minister Shinzo Abe.
 However, a respected Japanese virologist said this week the games would have to be postponed or canceled if they opened tomorrow.

 “I’m not sure of the situation at the end of July,” Dr. Hitoshi Oshitani said.
 He said it would be “difficult to have the Olympics (now).”
-Other scientists have said they can not forecast what the situation will be in five months.
+Other scientists have said they can’t forecast what the situation will be in five months.

 Q: ARE OTHER EVENTS LINKED TO THE OLYMPICS BEING CANCELED OR POSTPONED?